 Disclosure: I received this OTG video receiver as part of a product review collaboration with Banggood.
 Although the RTX was offered free of charge, all opinions in this review are my own.

-The Eachine ROTG02 FPV receiver comes in a nice metal case with transparent window.
-In addition to the two rubber-ducky antennas there are two type of date cables (micro USB and Type-C) included.
+The Eachine ROTG02 FPV receiver comes in a nice metal case with a transparent window.
+In addition to the two rubber-ducky antennas, there are two types of date cables (micro USB and Type-C) included.

-I received a black one, but white version is also available.
-It measures 61 x 41 x 11 mm and weights about 37 grams.
+I received a black one, but the white version is also available.
+It measures 61 x 41 x 11 mm and weighs about 37 grams.

 Eachine ROTG02 core features: